HybridTier: an Adaptive and Lightweight CXL-Memory Tiering System: Abstract

 \section{Abstract}

 Modern workloads are demanding increasingly larger memory capacity.
-Compute Express Link (CXL)-based memory tiering has emerged as a promising solution for addressing this trend by utilizing traditional DRAM alongside slow-tier CXL-memory devices in the same system.
-Unfortunately, most prior tiering systems are recency-based, which cannot accurately identify hot and cold pages, since a recently accessed page is not necessarily a hot page.
-On the other hand, more accurate frequency-based systems suffer from high memory and runtime overhead as a result of tracking large memories.
+Compute Express Link (CXL)-based memory tiering has emerged as a promising solution for addressing this problem by utilizing traditional DRAM alongside slow-tier CXL memory devices.
+We analyze prior tiering systems and observe two challenges for high-performance memory tiering: adapting to skewed but dynamically varying data hotness distributions while minimizing memory and cache overhead due to tiering.

-In this paper, we propose \projectname{}, a fast and accurate frequency-based tiering system for CXL memory.
-We observe that memory tiering systems can tolerate a small amount of tracking inaccuracy without compromising the overall application performance.
-Based on this observation, \projectname{} probablistically tracks the access frequency of each page, enabling accurate identification of hot and cold pages while maintaining minimal memory overhead.
-Finally, \projectname{} intelligently adjusts the intensity of tiering operations based on the application's memory access behavior, thereby significantly reducing the amount of migration traffic and application interference.

-We evaluate \projectname{} on two emulated CXL memory devices with different bandwidths.
-On the high bandwidth CXL device, \projectname{} can outperform state-of-the-art tiering systems while using 4$\times$ less local DRAM memory for in-memory caching workloads.
-On GAP graph analytics and XGBoost workloads with 1:32 local DRAM to CXL-memory ratio, \projectname{} outperforms prior works by 1.04$-$2.04$\times$ (1.39$\times$ on average).
-Even on the low bandwidth CXL device, \projectname{} outperforms AutoNUMA by 1.14$\times$ on average.
+To address these challenges, we propose \projectname{}, an adaptive and lightweight tiering system for CXL memory. \projectname{} tracks both long-term data access frequency and short-term access momentum \emph{simultaneously} to accurately capture and adapt to shifting hotness distributions. \projectname{} reduces the metadata memory overhead by tracking data accesses \emph{probabilistically}, obtaining higher memory efficiency by trading off a small amount of tracking inaccuracy that has a negligible impact on application performance.
+To reduce cache overhead, \projectname{} uses lightweight data structures that optimize for data locality to track data hotness.
+Our evaluations show that \projectname{} outperforms prior systems by up to $91\%$ ($19\%$ geomean), incurring $2.0-7.8\times$ less memory overhead and $1.7-3.5\times$ less cache misses. \projectname{} is open source at \url{https://github.com/kevins981/hybridtier-asplos25-artifact}.